WavebreakmediaMicro - Fotolia

 Jason Buffingtonprincipal analyst at Enterprise Strategy Group

 3. "It is also important to recognize that we don't live in an all-VMware world," Buffington said.
 A growing percentage of organizations are adopting Microsoft's Hyper-V as a complement to, if not a replacement for, VMware.
 That's important when wrestling with backup challenges because, in his view, "if your data solution doesn't provide equitable coverage for [VMware] and Hyper-V, you may be just as stuck as organizations were a decade ago that only knew how to protect their physical solutions," he said.
-Furthermore, while almost every organization is looking at how the cloud can be part of their data backup and recovery plan, you must recognize that you are still probably going to have some physical servers, he said.
+Furthermore, while almost every organization is looking at how the cloud can be part of their data backup policy, you must recognize that you are still probably going to have some physical servers, he said.

 "Yes, it is a confusing market," StorageIO's Schulz said.
 However, the range of choices available means the key is really understanding what you want and need, and "what you have an appetite for," he added.